officiallysingh/spring-boot-problem-handler/README.md

 implementation 'io.github.officiallysingh:spring-boot-problem-handler:1.9'
 ```

-It does all hard part, A lot of advices are out of box available which are autoconfigured as `ControllerAdvice`s
+It does all hard part, A lot of advices are out of box available that are autoconfigured as `ControllerAdvice`s
 depending on the jars in classpath of consumer application.
 **Even for exceptions for which no advices are defined**, respective error response can be specified by
 messages in `properties` file, elaborated in [*Usage*](https://github.com/officiallysingh/spring-boot-problem-handler#usage) section.
-New custom advices could be required only in cases where it is required to take some data from exception instance
+New custom advice could be required only in cases where it is required to take some data from exception instance
 to dynamically derive [*Error key*](https://github.com/officiallysingh/spring-boot-problem-handler#error-key)
-or to use this data to resolve any placeholders in error message.
+or to use this data to resolve any placeholders in an error message.
 In such cases consumer application can define
 their own custom `ControllerAdvice`'s,
 Any existing advice can be referred to weave the custom advice into the framework.

 > A default set of `ControllerAdvice`s are always configured irrespective of the fact that whether
-the application is Spring Web or Spring Webflux, but few advices are conditional
+the application is Spring Web or Spring Webflux.
+However, few advices are conditional
 such as for Handling Security, OpenAPI and Dao related exceptions, which are elaborated in their respective sections.

 ## Features

 * A lot of inbuilt `ControllerAdvice`'s out of box available to handle most common exceptions.
-* Extendable to add more advices or override existing advices in consumer applications, weaving them into aligned framework for exception handling.
+* Extendable to add more advices or override existing advices in consumer applications, weaving them into an aligned framework for exception handling.
 * Customizable Error response structure.
-* Provides mechanism to specify error response for any kind of exception without defining any `ControllerAdvice`.
+* Provides a mechanism to specify error response for any kind of exception without defining any `ControllerAdvice`.
 * Works with both Spring Web and Spring Webflux applications.
 * Customizable to override the default attributes in error response by overriding the same in `properties` file.
 * The autoconfigured advices can be disabled or overridden or extended as per needs.